sercaksoy/huffman-tree-DESIGN-USING-C-PROGRAMMING-LANGUAGE/README.md

 You can easily understand program's run logic from comments where is written in the .c file.
 And there are some paint drawings about functions I coded.
 After all you can always send me e-mails about this repository.

-I draw some sketches about algortihm before coding and I wanted to attach it here so you can understand how to program works.
+I draw some sketches about algortihm before coding and I wanted to attach it here so you can understand how the program works.